Breathtaking European inaptitude and ignorance breeding xenophobia

 Why are Europeans so ineffective?

 The thinking of most Europeans is fundamentally determined by their ignorance.
 They are shown pictures of rows of tents in sand and told the refugees are basically glamping, and they believe it.
 Because they all carry smartphones (indispensable on a refuge-seeking journey), if someone tells them some rich Sheik pays them to go and wait for a signal to carry out terror attacks, they believe it.
 More Europeans have seen UFOs than migrants in real life, yet they believe they are being overrun by migrant, not UFOs.
 They don’t even understand that it is not illegal to cross border to ask for asylum, that it is actually Europe that is breaking the law by not allowing those asking for refuge in to make their case (just say the words “there is no such thing as illegal asylum seeker as per 1951 refugee convention” to them and watch their eyes turn blank).
 They believe hardships of migrants are made-up, as if the wars and millions of displaced in that region weren’t incontrovertible facts.
 They don’t know that all refugee claims are examined, and ones found to be disingenuous are deported back.
 They ask “why don’t other Arab countries take care of them”, as if they don’t already do many times more than the rest of the world combined.
+The responsibility for this ignorance I lay squarely at the feet of the political leaderships.

 Some do understand that seeking refuge is legal and the plights are real, but choose not to care.
 I have even greater problem with these people: we may be ok having a good chat and a cool beer now, but I know this person would be just as callous to my suffering should we not share the same culture or language — so I am just as disposable as the suffering poor.
 To this person the only value of me is that by random chance I was born into an environment similar to his, i.e. my accidental similarity to himself.
+Assholes happen everywhere, the question is how we tamp them down, and I don’t think Europe is tamping them down at all.

 As for ineptitude and laziness on a societal level, it is instructive to consider how, since Europe couldn’t suppress the 2020 COVID epidemic, it declared that “we just have to live with it”, and ignored a number of countries like Australia where it was quickly stopped with social cohesion, simple hygiene and distancing.
 Instructive, because in the same way, realising integration takes work, it also proclaimed it impossible, ignoring countries like Australia, Canada and New Zealand that is not only doing it on much bigger scale (relative to their population), but also doing it profitably.
 The mental picture is just grotesque: Europe is proudly choosing to cut the tree underneath itself, loudly explaining the impossibility of solution while more enlightened countries just shrug and move on, keep doing the “impossible” as a matter of course, benefiting themselves AND alleviating the problem at the same time.